SeedSigner/seedsigner/docs/dice_verification.md

 And then enter the 99 dices numbers in (3) :
 <img src="img/dice_type.png">

-When the 99 dice number has been entered in the seedsigner and ian coleman page, you will be able to verify that the 24 words are the same.
+When the 99 dice number has been entered in the LumenSigner and ian coleman page, you will be able to verify that the 24 words are the same.

 #### Here in real life: